missakation/IonicTreeView/README.md

-# Project Title
+# Ionic Tree View

-This is a simple project that produces a Tree View Structure in an Ionic Application.
+This is a simple project that produces a Tree View Structure in an Ionic Application .

 ## Getting Started